19 nights / 20 days Motorcycle Touring Through China

 One of China’s most famous cultural and historic sites is on today’s program.
 The Terracotta Army is probably one of the world’s most stunning UNESCO world heritage sites.
 Even though everybody knows how the Terracotta Warriors look like, you will be more than impressed by the size of the whole site.
 Additionally, we will visit the site of the yet unopened grave of the Yellow Emperor Qin Shihuang.
 Qin Shi Huang was king of the Chinese State of Qin from 247 BCE to 221 BCE, and then the first emperor of a unified China from 221 BC to 210 BC, ruling under the name First Emperor.
 Having unified China, he passed a series of major reforms aimed at cementing the unification, and they undertook some Herculean construction projects, most notably the precursor version of the current Great Wall of China.

-Therefore he is still regarded by many today as the founding father in Chinese history.
+Therefore he is still regarded by many today as the founding father of Chinese history.
 The Terracotta Army is a collection of 8,099 life-size terra cotta figures of warriors and horses located near the Mausoleum of the First Qin Emperor, which were buried with him after his death.
 We have dinner in the city and stay overnight at “Jian Guo Hotel” (4*).

 Transfer to the airport for your flight back home.
 End of trip.

 Contact us per mail for a tailor-made itinerary and cost details and options of 20 Days Motorcycle Touring Through China.